 One of the few discussions we have about medical malpractice pertains to prescription overdose deaths.
 According to the Centers for Disease Control (CDC), “more than 40% of all U.S. opioid overdose deaths in 2016 involved a prescription opioid, with more than 46 people dying every day from overdoses involving prescription opioids.”
 This makes opioid overdose the leading cause of accidental deaths in the United States.
 Fortunately, not all medical malpractice cases result in death, and many others are not due to prescription drug errors.
 In fact, further illness or serious injury can result from a wide variety of malpractice errors.
-At Sibley Dolman, we provide victims of medical malpractice the resources necessary to file a claim for monetary awards when they have been victims of medical malpractice.
+At Sibley Dolman, our Boca Raton Medical Malpractice Lawyers provide victims of medical malpractice the resources necessary to file a claim for monetary awards when they have been victims of medical malpractice.

 Holding the Right Party Accountable for Medical Malpractice